MBAllely/Marika-portfolio/README.md

 * `git clone https://github.com/MBAllely/Marika-portfolio.git`
 * change into the new directory
 * Start up mamp and point servers to main directory
-* Go to localhost:8888/phpmyadmin in browser and import `Marika.sql.zip` DB found in Marika-portfolio/sites/db-backup
+* Go to localhost:8888/phpmyadmin in browser and import `Marika.sql` DB found in Marika-portfolio/sites/db-backup
 * Create DB username `Marika-admin` under type `localhost` with password `password`
 * Go to localhost:8888 to view Drupal project.